roschaefer/Fabulist/README.md

     $ bundle install

-Or install it yourself as:

-    $ gem install fabulist

 ## Usage

 Fabulist provides a simple API to retrieve objects from an array, depending on what you probably mean.
 Find objects by class name or any method or simply by insertion order.